Roxy Paine New York, NY, USA, b. 1966

 -

-Roxy Paine is an American conceptual artist renowned for his monumental installations that explore the juxtaposition between nature and modern industrial technology.
+Roxy Paine is an American conceptual artist whose work investigates the complex relationship between the natural world and industrial systems.

 Lives and works in New York

-"I take this organic majestic being and break it down into components and rules."
+“I take this organic majestic being and break it down into components and rules.”– Roxy Paine

-Paine’s artworks are included in major collections, among them: Hirshhorn Museum and Sculpture Garden (Washington, D.C., USA); Museum of Modern Art (MoMA, New York, NY, USA); San Francisco Museum of Modern Art (SFMoMA) (San Francisco, CA, USA); Brooklyn Museum, Brooklyn, NY; The Museum of Contemporary Art (MOCA, Los Angeles, CA, USA); Whitney Museum of American Art (New York, NY, USA).
+Paine’s work has been presented in major international exhibitions and is held in prominent museum collections, including the Hirshhorn Museum and Sculpture Garden (Washington, D.C.), The Museum of Modern Art (MoMA, New York), San Francisco Museum of Modern Art (SFMOMA), Brooklyn Museum (New York), The Museum of Contemporary Art (MOCA, Los Angeles), and the Whitney Museum of American Art (New York). -

 Works